 Gorilla Lacrosse (GL) is a youth lacrosse program based out of western Fairfax County, VA.
 The program was established to allow boys to have fun and play lacrosse at a higher level, while promoting multi-sport athletes and addressing some of the major problems with youth sports; including pay-to-play, overuse injuries, and burn-out.
 Players and coaches are expected to come from many of the neighboring rec lacrosse programs in the area.

 GL is an endeavor of CYA Lacrosse to provide a different kind of club experience than many of those in the region, but players do NOT need to play for CYA.
-We are powered by our parent organization, the Chantilly Youth Association, which enables us to hold down our costs and provide a great experience by utilizing their many resources including administrative, financial, and facility.
+We are powered by our parent organization, the Chantilly Youth Association, which enables us to hold down our costs and provide a great experience by utilizing their many resources including administration, financial, and facility resources.

 Players will make a year-round commitment to the team which will include:

 They must play a fall sport other than lacrosse.

 They must play a winter sport other than lacrosse.

 They must play for their local rec lacrosse club in the spring.

 They will attend as many practices as possible throughout the year when they don’t have a conflict with their other sports.
 Other sports take priority during those seasons.
 (GL will average 1 or 2 practices a month throughout the year, and 2 or 3 per week for several weeks leading up to and during the tournament seasons).

 Teams will typically play in 2 to 4 tournaments in the summer, and 1 or 2 tournaments in the late fall.